Higgs Phases and Boundary Criticality

 \subsubsection{Magnetic Monopoles}

 In addition to the electric sector, there is also the magnetic sector, though it is not readily seen in this formulation, instead being exposed by duality transformations~\cite{banksPhaseTransitionsAbelian1977,savitDualityFieldTheory1980,savitDualityTransformationsGeneral1982,druhlAlgebraicFormulationDuality1982,ranftPhaseStructureMagnetic1983} (see \cref{subsec:higher-form-duality}.
 In the Hamiltonian formulation, the magnetic excitations are sources of divergence of the magnetic field, $\hat{B} = \diff \hat{A}$, i.e. magnetic monopoles.
 In the action formulation, they may be viewed as U(1) vortex defects of the gauge field, characterized by $\diff^2 A \neq 0$, which are allowed because the identity $\diff^2 = 0$ is only enforced modulo $2\pi$.
 In 4D, these homotopy defects form 1-dimensional closed strings in the dual lattice, which we refer to as 't Hooft loops, the worldlines of magnetic monopoles.
 They are necessarily included in the Euclidean lattice gauge theory partition sum due to the compactness of the U(1) link variables.
 In the limit $\beta \to \infty$ of \cref{eq:fradkin_shenker_action_U1}, fluctuations of the gauge field are completely suppressed and no monopoles are present.
-Correspondingly, we may associate this absence of monopoles to a 1-form symmetry, called magnetic symmetry, indicated in \cref{fig:U1-AH-phase-diagram}.
+Correspondingly, we may equate this absence of monopoles (equivalently, the closure of magnetic flux lines) to the presence of an exact magnetic 1-form symmetry, indicated in \cref{fig:U1-AH-phase-diagram}.